jurhas/mparser/README.md

 typedef int (*mcmp_f)(mValue *a, mValue *b);<br>

 be carefull that the arguments are the union mValue.
 The first computes the hash and the second compare them as usual, with hash of course I just need to know if is equal or less, but once I wrote it I cover each combination.<br>
-After you create the hashtable set the flags as require with the member h->flags :<br>
+After you create the hashtable set the flags as required with the member h->flags :<br>
 typedef enum mhsh_flags<br>
 {<br>
     MHSH_STRDUP_KEY= (1<<0),<br>